-Located in the Opéra Garnier quarter of Paris, the Musée du Parfum Fragonard (The Museum of Perfume) welcomes both amateur perfume lovers and connoisseurs for a free guided tour unveiling the manufacturing secrets of perfume and its extraordinary history from Antiquity to the present day.
+Located in the Opéra Garnier quarter of Paris, the Musée du Parfum Fragonard is a must-see among places to visit in Paris.
+It welcomes both amateur perfume lovers and connoisseurs for a free guided tour unveiling the manufacturing secrets of perfume and its extraordinary history from Antiquity to the present day.

 Founded in 1926, Maison Fragonard is a family business boasting unique traditional French expertise.

 The museum will close on Sunday July 19th 2020.

 We will keep you informed regarding its reopening and hope to be able to welcome you again very soon.

 Slip into the skin of a perfumer’s apprentice and create your own Eau de Cologne!
 An unforgettable, fun and captivating sensory experience, centered on the creation of a fragrance based on aromatic notes of citrus and orange flower…

 Open Monday to Saturday from 10 a.m. – 7 p.m.